New Razer gaming mouse teased in Valorant tourney

-Luxury gaming brand Razer Inc. (Razer) has officially announced the local availability of its ultra-lightweight wireless competitive gaming mouse Viper V2 Pro.
+Luxury gaming brand Razer has officially announced the local availability of its ultra-lightweight wireless competitive gaming mouse Viper V2 Pro.

 Compared to its predecessor, the Viper Ultimate, the Viper V2 Pro is 20% lighter and comes equipped with next-gen switches, longer battery life, and the new Pro 30K optical sensor.